 As in all things in life and business, taking responsibility for what happens is key.
 As a business owner, you’re probably well aware of the importance of that fact.
-Your employees may or may not be.
+However, your employees may or may not be.

 If you have team members underperforming, there’s a pretty good chance they’re distracted by personal challenges.
 Here are some thoughts on how that’s best handled.